SovereignCloudStack/gx-credential-generator/README.md

 These requirements are defined in [Gaia-X Policy and Rules Documents](https://docs.gaia-x.eu/policy-rules-committee/policy-rules-conformity-document/23.10/) as well as [Gaia-X Trust Framework](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/). gx-credential-generator automatically discovers CSP's and service's properties and creates Gaia-X Credentials for

-- Cloud Service Provider of SCS-compliant cloud infrastructure as instance of class `LegalPerson`
+- Cloud Service Provider of SCS-compliant cloud infrastructure
-- OpenStack as instances of classes `ServiceOffering` and `VirtualMacuhineServiceOffering`
+- OpenStack as an IaaS Offering
-- Kubernetes as an instance of class `ServiceOffering`
+- Kubernetes as a C8S Offering

 Each description may consist of several Gaia-X Credentials, each of them attesting other properties.
 All credentials are bundled in a so called [Presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) and send to [GXDCH Cpmpliance Service](https://gaia-x.eu/gxdch/), which issues a Compliance Credential to certify Gaia-X compliance of given CSP and/or service.

-Gaia-X defines several level of compliance, each with a different security level. gx-credential-generator supports the very basic level, called "Conformity" and is compliant Gaia-X Tagus release.
+Gaia-X defines several level of compliance, each with a different trust level. gx-credential-generator supports the very basic level, called "Conformity" and is compliant Gaia-X Tagus release.

 ### Cloud Service Provider

 gx-credential generator outputs the following Gaia-X Credentials for a CSP in order to be Gaia-X compliant

-- Gaia-X Terms and Conditions signed by CSP as instance class `GaiaXTermsAndConditions`
+- Gaia-X Terms and Conditions signed by CSP as instance Gaia-X class `GaiaXTermsAndConditions`
-- Legal Registration number issued by a Notary Service accredited by GXDCH as `LegalRegistrationNumber`
+- Legal Registration number issued by a Notary Service accredited by GXDCH as instancec of Gaia-x class `LegalRegistrationNumber`
-- Gaia-X mandatory attributes for CSP as instance of class  `LegalPeron`
+- Gaia-X mandatory attributes for CSP as instance of Gaia-X class `LegalPeron`
-- Presentation to be s sent to GXDCH Compliance Service to assert compliance
-- Compliance Credentials for CSP issued by GXDCH Compliance Service
+- Compliance Credentials for CSP issued by GXDCH Compliance Service as an instance of Gaia-X class `compliance`

-CPS's properties are not discoverable and read out from configuration file.
+CSP's properties are not discoverable and read out from configuration file.
 See [configuration](#configuration) section for more details.

 ### OpenStack

 gx-credential-generator collects discoverable information from an OpenStack cloud, bundles them to Gaia-X Credentials and requests for compliance at GXDCH.

-Each Gaia-X Credential is written to a separate JSON-LD file being prefixed as follows:

-- so: Gaia-X mandatory attributes for service offerings
-- vmso: Openstack cloud properties including public VM Images as well as Server Flavors
-- vp_so: collection of all Gaia-X Credentials to be sent to GXDCH Compliance Service for validation
+Besides the Gaia-X Credentials of CSP of OpenStack cloud, with are required by Gaia-X, the follwing Gaia-X Credentials will be created:

+- Mandatory properties for IaaS Offering as instance of Gaia-X `ServiceOffering`
+- Detailed description of OpenStack cloud as instance of Gaia-X `VirtualMachineServiceOffering`
-- cs_so: Compliance Credential for OpenStack as Gaia-X Service Offering
+- Compliance Credentials for OpenStack cloud issued by GXDCH Compliance Service as an instance of Gaia-X class `compliance`

 To discover cloud properties, gx-credential generator requires access to OpenStack cloud as normal tenant user.

 gx-credential-generator read the OpenStack catalog to collect

-- public VM Images
+- public VM Images and their properties, such as operation system or hardware requirements
-- public Server Flavors
+- public Server Flavors, such as number and capability of virtual CPUs or size of root disk

 ### k8s